MultiSafepay/docs/content/my-account/partner-account/api-onboarding/add-ubos.md

 ---

 ## Next steps
-Now that you have created a Merchant account and added one or multiple bank account and UBOs, complete the onboarding by adding one or multiple websites using the unique affiliate merchant `id` .
+Now that you have created an affiliated merchant account and added one or multiple bank account and UBOs, complete the onboarding by adding one or multiple websites using the unique affiliated merchant `id` .

 {{< two-buttons